A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: Stable scaled instantons

 \subsection{Trees}

 Let us fix a few notations.
 A tree, usually denoted by $\Gamma$, consists of a set of vertices $V_\Gamma$ and a set of edges $E_\Gamma$.
 One can associate to each tree a 1-complex whose $0$-cells are vertices and whose $1$-cells are edges.
 A {\bf rooted tree} is a tree $\Gamma$ together with a distinguished vertex $v_\infty \in V_\Gamma$ called the {\bf root}.
 A {\bf rooted subtree} of a rooted tree $(\Gamma, v_\infty)$ is a subtree which contains $v_\infty$.
-A {\bf ribbon tree} is a tree $\Gamma$ together with an isotopy class of embeddings of $\Gamma$ into the complex plane.
-A {\bf based tree} is a tree $\Gamma$ with a rooted subtree $\uds \Gamma$ with $\uds\Gamma$ equipped with the structure of a ribbon tree.
-The subtree $\uds\Gamma$ is called the {\bf base} of $\Gamma$.
+A {\bf based tree} is a tree $\Gamma$ with a rooted subtree $\uds \Gamma$ called the {\bf base} of $\Gamma$.
 A based tree can be used to model stable holomorphic disks such that vertices in the base correspond to disk components and vertices not in the base correspond to sphere components.